 Interior designers can help us make informed decisions and understand why it matters that we choose eco-friendly products for our homes.
 When we consult with sustainable interior designers, we are not only helping ourselves but also our environment.

-Interior designer salary in May 2020 averaged $27.43 per hour or $57,060 per year (U.S. Bureau of Labor Statistics, 2021).
-The highest paying industry for this position is the federal executive branch, which gives interior designers an average of $85,300 (U.S. Bureau of Labor Statistics, 2021).
-The highest paying state, on the other hand, is Arkansas, followed by the District of Columbia and New York (U.S. Bureau of Labor Statistics, 2021).
+Is interior design a good career?
+It certainly is in terms of compensation.
+Interior designer salaries averaged $22.43 per hour or $53,907 per year (PayScale, 2023).
+The highest-paying industry for this position is the architectural, engineering, and related services, which gives interior designers an average of $63,210 (U.S. Bureau of Labor Statistics, 2022).
+The highest-paying state, on the other hand, is Arkansas, followed by the District of Columbia and New York (U.S. Bureau of Labor Statistics, 2021).

 Source: U.S. Bureau of Labor Statistics, 2021